Sustainable Cooks

 Pro Tips/Recipe Notes

 • Every air fryer will be different and may need a slightly different cooking time.
-The bites will be done when the outsides are lightly browned.
+The bites will be done when the outsides are golden brown.

 • Your dough does not need to look perfect before cooking!
 It will puff up in the air fryer.